ccibeekeoc42/HousingPricesPrediction/README.md

 7. Basic python programing.
 8. Basic modular programming knowledge.

-### Intro: What are Recommender Systems?

-more details to come!!

 ### Steps to completing the project

 1. Import the necessary modules/ packages needed for this project.
 2. Load and Prepare the dataset (this involves ensuring no null values).
+3. Perform some Exploratory Data Analysis (EDA).
+4. Splitting into Training & Testing Sets.
+5. Implementing Linear Regression.
+6. Exploring the model's performance.
+7. Picklethe necessary model files
-3. Set up Procfile for Heroku deployment.
+8. Set up Procfile for Heroku deployment.
    - be sure to add the _gunicorn_ to both _procfile_ and _requirements.txt_.

 #### Create a new environment